Qatar Museums: Qatar MENASA 2022

-The 2022 Year of Culture, focusing for the first time on a region rather than an single country, was opened in the courtyard of the Fire Station Gallery with a mix of music, film and cuisine from Qatar and the MENASA region.
+The 2022 Year of Culture, focusing for the first time on a region rather than a single country, was opened in the courtyard of the Fire Station Gallery with a mix of music, film and cuisine from Qatar and the MENASA region.
 On the day after the opening ceremony film and musical performances were open to the public at the Doha Film Institute.

-Being inaugurated as part of Years of Culture the “Flag Plaza” hosts 119 flags and a installation called “Us, Her, Him” showing the deep and complex interactions between humans.
-The Yearly held Indian Community Festival was also part of the 2022 Year Of Culture and took place in the Park of the Museum of Islamic Art, focusing on the differences within India trough food, artworks and cultural programs.
+Being inaugurated as part of Years of Culture the “Flag Plaza” hosts 119 flags and an installation called “Us, Her, Him” by the artist Najla El Zein showing the deep and complex interactions between humans.
+The Yearly held Indian Community Festival was also part of the 2022 Year Of Culture and took place in the Park of the Museum of Islamic Art, focusing on the differences within India through food, artworks and cultural programs.
 The 2 day long “Explore Sri Lanka” festival showed a variety of Sri Lankan Arts and handicrafts, as well as the history, religion and parts of Sri Lankan culture within the Education City in Doha.
 In December 2022 an exhibition dedicated to the Algerian artist Baya Mahieddine featuring 18 of her artworks was opened in the Qatar National Library.
-The MIA hosted “Baghdad: Eye’s Delight” primarily showcased the history of Baghdad between the 1940’s and 1970’s with 160 items, which in part came from other museums like the Louvre or the Metropolitan Museum of Art.
-Other exhibitions that were also part of the Qatar MENASA 2022 Year Of Culture included “Sophia Al-Maria: Invisible Labors”, focusing on the Qatari-American artist Sophia Al-Maria, “No Condition is Permanent”, showing Palestine artist Taysir Batniji’s work, and “Majaz: Contemporary Art Qatar”, displaying five years of artworks from the Fire Station Gallery.
+The MIA hosted “Baghdad: Eye’s Delight” primarily showcased the history of Baghdad between the 1940s and 1970s with 160 items, which in part came from other museums like the Louvre or the Metropolitan Museum of Art.
+Other exhibitions that were also part of the Qatar MENASA 2022 Year Of Culture included “Sophia Al-Maria: Invisible Labors”, focusing on the Qatari-American artist Sophia Al-Maria, “No Condition is Permanent”, showing Palestine artist Taysir Batniji's work, and “Majaz: Contemporary Art Qatar”, displaying five years of artworks from the Fire Station Gallery.
+The exhibition "On The Move", focusing on the historic life of nomadic shepherds of Qatar, Mongolia and the Central Sahara, was opened in October 2022 at the NMoQ and ran until January 2024.
+In May 2024 the exhibition was showcased at the National Museum of Mongolia, where it will stay until August 2024.